Yugander-Chanupalli/SOC_Automation/README.md

    - Logs are sent to the Wazuh Manager.
    - Logs matching custom rules are routed to Shuffle.
    - Notifications are sent via email and SMS.

+---

+## Future Scope
+The SOC Automation framework can be further enhanced with:
+- **AI/ML Integration**: Implementing machine learning models to predict and mitigate threats in real time.
+- **Advanced Analytics**: Creating dashboards for better visualization of threat patterns and incident responses.
+- **Multi-Cloud Support**: Extending deployment to hybrid and multi-cloud environments.
+- **Improved Notification Mechanisms**: Adding support for in-app notifications or integration with platforms like Slack and Teams.
+- **Behavioral Analysis**: Introducing anomaly detection to identify insider threats and unknown patterns.

+---

+## Conclusion
+The **Next-Generation SOC Automation** project successfully demonstrates the power of integrating tools like **Wazuh**, **Shuffle**, and **VirusTotal** to automate and streamline SOC processes.
+Key accomplishments include:
+- Centralized log collection and monitoring with Wazuh.
+- Automated workflows with Shuffle to classify and enrich logs.
+- Real-time notifications through email and SMS for critical incidents.

+This project addresses the challenges faced by traditional SOCs, such as alert fatigue and delayed responses, and sets the foundation for scalable, proactive threat management in modern cybersecurity environments.

+> **Note**: For a clearer understanding of the implementation, refer to the [Images Repository](./images/) where detailed visuals are provided.